robertsonsamuel/tradingapp/readme.md

-# Inventory Manager
+# Trading App

-Inventory Manager for items in the house.
-See it in action at https://whispering-headland-2166.herokuapp.com/
+Trading App for trading items.
+See it in action at https://protected-shore-2769.herokuapp.com/